Ingka Group acquires Locus! Built for the real world, backed for the long run. Read here>Read the full story>

 Compressing Return-to-Shelf Velocity

-The metric that matters most in reverse logistics is return-to-shelf velocity: how quickly a returned item becomes available for resale.
-The industry average sits at 8–12 days.
-AI-optimized routing combined with instant disposition decisions can compress this to 3–5 days.
-The math is straightforward: on a $50 item depreciating at 2% per week, getting it back on the shelf 7 days sooner preserves roughly $1.00 per unit.
-For an enterprise retailer processing 2 million returns per year, that’s $2 million in recovered margin — from velocity alone, before accounting for reduced transport and processing costs.
+The economics are straightforward.
+On a $50 item depreciating at 2% per week, getting it back on the shelf 7 days sooner preserves roughly $1.00 per unit.
+For an enterprise retailer processing 2 million returns per year, that is $2 million in recovered margin from velocity alone — before reduced transport, labor, and handling costs are considered.

 The Four Pillars of AI in Reverse Logistics

-Enterprise retailers achieving the highest ROI from AI reverse logistics are deploying four interconnected technology pillars.
-Each pillar addresses a distinct failure point in traditional returns processing — and together they form a unified decision engine that routes every return to its highest-value outcome.
+Enterprise retailers achieving the strongest ROI from AI reverse logistics are deploying four connected technology pillars.
+Each addresses a specific failure point in traditional returns processing.
+Together, they create a decision engine that routes each return to its highest-value outcome.

 1. Predictive Return Forecasting